Skip to main content

 The Booyeembara Park Mountain Bike Trails located at 94 Stevens Street, White Gum Valley are the first of their kind in WA.
 The park is home to WA's first micro-downhill trails which have been designed to suit a variety of users from beginners to advanced.

-The black trail is recommended for experienced riders with good skills and features advanced elements like drops, tabletops, shark fins and a wooden wall ride.
-The blue trail is for intermediate riders with some technical skills and features large tabletops, hip jumps, berms and rollers.
+The black trail is recommended for experienced riders with good skills and features advanced elements like drops, tabletops, shark fins, and a wooden wall ride.
+The blue trail is for intermediate riders with some technical skills and features large tabletops, hip jumps, berms, and rollers.
 For beginners, the pump track has been designed to practice and build skills before hitting the trails.

 High Street, West End

-Cycling through the streets of Fremantle
+Cycling through the streets of Fremantle in the West End.

 Fishing Boat Harbour